-For organizations considering adding a text mining tool to their business intelligence toolkit (or any other type of business software for that matter), it’s important to have a clear set of objectives and consider how processes and ways of working need to be adapted to realize the promised value.
+For organizations considering adding text mining tools to their business intelligence toolkit (or any other type of business software for that matter), it’s important to have a clear set of objectives and consider how processes and ways of working need to be adapted to realize the promised value.

 While a sports car may be an effective way of getting from point A to B, it’s probably not the best vehicle for a five-person family that needs more seats and storage.
 When it comes to business software, the same logic applies.
 It’s important not to be blinded by the headlines and invest the time in really understanding how you want to use potential new tools.